Introduction to Business in East and Southeast Asia

 This course is available for the students of the member universities of the Asia Network, and self-funding students of the Asia Network.
 It has a maximum intake of 50 students.

 This course complements the 3-credit introductory course.
-Only students who are enrolled for the introductory course, or have previously taken the old course “Business in East and Southeast Asia”, are eligible to apply for this course.
+Only students who are enrolled for the introductory course, or have previously taken the course are eligible to apply for this course.

 In this course, students can deepen their knowledge and get acquainted with the business environment of one country.